-- The ideal way to defrost meat is in the fridge overnight.
-If you are defrosting a whole chicken or large turkey it could take 2 (or sometimes 3) nights to fully defrost.
+The ideal way to defrost meat is in the fridge overnight.

-- If you forget to defrost overnight the next best method is to defrost meat (sealed in a plastic bag) in cold water.
-The USDA website recommends changing the water every 30 minutes and the defrosting times are as follows: “Small packages of meat, poultry or seafood — about a pound — may thaw in an hour or less.
-A 3-to 4-pound package may take 2 to 3 hours.
-For whole turkeys, estimate about 30 minutes per pound.”
-After you use the cold water method for defrosting it is best to cook the meat right away – absolutely do not refreeze or refrigerate the raw meat for another day!
+The next best method is to place the frozen meat in a plastic bag, or wrap it tightly in plastic wrap, and place it in a cold water bath.
+The USDA website recommends changing the water every 30 minutes.
+After using the cold water method for defrosting, it is best to cook the meat right away.
+Absolutely do not refreeze or refrigerate the raw meat for another day!

 Since life just gets in the way sometimes, here are some more tips that might come in handy when you don’t exactly remember to follow the rules above:

 - If you accidentally defrost your meat in warm water (as I also did recently) – the USDA does not consider this to be a “safe” method – but if you want to roll the dice (which apparently my facebook community does a lot with no problems) be sure to cook the meat right away and cook it thoroughly.

 - Two hours is the key number – perishable foods should “not be left at room temperature for more than two hours.”
 I use this guideline when putting away leftovers and groceries as well.
 The USDA specifically advises to not leave perishable foods in the “Danger Zone” temperature range for more than 2 hours.
 The “Danger Zone” is between 40 and 140 °F (i.e. anything warmer than your fridge, but not warm enough to cook) and is when bacteria begins to multiply.
 Just say “no” to the multiplying bacteria (well, “bad” bacteria that is). :)